Lisa Edwards: Solo career

 In April 1992 Edwards issued a single, "Cry", which reached the top 5 on the ARIA Singles Chart.
 It is a cover version of Godley and Creme's single (March 1985).
 On the ARIA End of Year Singles Chart for 1992, it reached No. 41.
 She released her debut solo album, Thru the Hoop, in May 1993, with backing vocals from Farnham and Jack Jones (of John Farnham Band and Southern Sons).
 Bevan Hannan of The Canberra Times, rated the album as seven out of ten.

 Hannan praised the opening track, "Satisfy Me", as having a "funky feel [that] grabs you by the ears, the type of sound which you would swear was stripped from Kate Ceberano's Brave or Think About It."
 He opined that the rest of the album "doesn't sink to wallowing depths, but the conservative nature of the other nine tracks only earns it a solid rating."
 Edwards wrote the track, "Stay with Me", which Hannan described as "first class".
 Subsequent singles, "So Dangerous' (1992)", "Until the Day" (June 1993) and "Lose Myself in You" (September), had less chart success, and Edwards returned to performing as a backing singer.

 From 1993 Edwards has contributed Christmas carols for the annual The Spirit of Christmas album series, which is produced and compiled by fellow John Farnham Band backing singer, Lindsay Field.
 Her tracks include "Do You Hear What I Hear?" in November 1993, "I'll Be Home for Christmas" (duet with Field) and "Amazing Grace" (quartet with Field, Farnham and Venetta Fields) in November 1994, "Grown-Up Christmas List" (duet with Field) in November 1994 and compiled in November 1998 and "The Twelve Days of Christmas" (duet with Field) in November 2002.

 In 2001, Edwards, Debra Byrne and Wendy Stapleton toured with Girls, Girls, Girls a tribute show of hits by the Supremes, Cilla Black, Dusty Springfield, Patsy Cline and Lulu.
 After a month, Edwards returned to backing vocals for John Farnham on his The Last Time Tour; she was replaced by Nikki Nicholls, Girls, Girls, Girls continued touring into 2002.

 She released her second solo studio album, State of the Heart, in August 2005, which included a cover version of Icehouse's single, "Man of Colours" (February 1988).
 State of the Heart reached No. 19 on the ARIA Hitseekers Albums Chart.
 Georgie Bryant of MediaSearch website felt it was "quite interesting" how Edwards handles "famous Australian songs with [her] own interpretation."
 Edwards' solo performances are often based around tributes to her childhood idols: Ella Fitzgerald, Sarah Vaughan, Billie Holiday, Diana Ross and Natalie Cole.

-Edwards will release her third studio album, I'm Still the Woman in May 2021.
+Edwards released her third studio album, I'm Still the Woman in 2022.